routeflow/AtomaticConfigurationRouteFlow/README.md

   a) Range of IP addresses for the virtual environment: With this option, the administrator can specify the range of IP addresses (minimum and maximum IP address) for the virtual environment.
 When the topology discovery module discovers an OpenFlow link, the module chooses the IP addresses of the corresponding ports in the virtual environment from this range of IP addresses.

-  b) Type of protocol: With this option, the administrator can specify the type of protocol (e.g. OSPF, BGP etc) that needs to run in the virtual environment.
+  b) Protocol Specific Parameters: With this option, the administrator can specify the type of protocol (e.g. OSPF, BGP etc) that needs to run in the virtual environment.
+In addition, the administration can also specify the OSPF network address, the hello interval, and the router dead interval.
 Note that this software currently works only for OSPF.
 The work to make it working for other protocols is in progress.

   c) IP addresses for the non-OpenFlow links: In OpenFlow networks, some of the ports of an OpenFlow switch can be connected to hosts or switches, which are not controlled by the same controller.
 The administrator can assign  addresses to those ports using this option.